 By Danielle, Contributing writer

 No, this isn’t a primer in cursing.
-MTHFR stands for and is a real genetic mutation that affects many humans alive today.
+MTHFR stands for a real genetic mutation that affects many humans alive today.

 What is MTHFR?